Spoorthi-KG/PROJECT_CANCER_DETECTION_USING_ML/README.md

 This project is licensed under the [MIT License](LICENSE).

----

-## ⚠️ Disclaimer
+You are free to use, modify, and distribute this project, provided that proper credit is given.

-This project is intended **for educational and research purposes only**.
-It must **not** be used as a substitute for professional medical diagnosis.
+Please note that the project is provided **“as is” without warranty of any kind** and must **not** be used as a substitute for professional medical advice or diagnosis.

 ```

 ---

-✅ This version is **professional, minimal, and GitHub-ready** — with clear instructions, features, quickstart, and disclaimer.
+✅ This is a **complete, professional README.md** that GitHub will render beautifully.

-Would you like me to also add a **Mermaid workflow diagram** inside this README (to visually show dataset → training → evaluation → prediction)?
+Would you like me to also add a **Mermaid flow diagram** (dataset → training → evaluation → prediction) inside this README so it’s more visually engaging?
 ```